ulfurinn/wongi-engine/content/docs/basics/facts.md

 # Facts

+The rule engine requires _facts_ in order to reason about the world, and facts have to be positively _asserted_ for the engine to operate on.

-All knowledge is represented with triples of `{subject, predicate, object}`, where `subject` and `object` are two entities and `predicate` is the kind of relationship between them.
+All knowledge must be decomposed into triples, which are typically interpreted as `{subject, predicate, object}`.
+The terms called `subject` and `object` are two entities or values about which we know something, and `predicate` is some kind of relationship between them.
+Though you are free to structure the triples in another way, your rules will likely be easier to read if you follow the convention.

-Any kind of complex structures and relationships between entities can be decomposed into a set of such triples.
+The roles of the terms are not fixed: a term that acts as a predicate in one fact can be a subject in another, allowing you to build meta-models, as you'll see in [a later example](../more-facts).

 Try this: